How to Make Your Team More Cohesive

 - “We don’t sell houses.
 We make dreams come true.”

 - “We don’t litigate.
 We promote social justice.”

-Second, remember why people are disengaged, distracted and burdened with petty team conflict—they need to know they are contributing.
+Don’t overlook the negative.
+Understand why people are disengaged, distracted and burdened.
+Raise them from petty team conflict—they need to know they are worthwhile, they are contributing.
 We all have a human hunger to contribute, to know that we are making a difference.
 You could call this the purpose with a small “p.”
 For example:

 - “Rob, I appreciate your attention to detail that helped make the joint venture a success.”

 - “Judy, your presentation skills made the sale happen with our best client.”

 - “Dan, your team leadership pulled us through the rough spots, thanks!”

 Demonstrate a higher perspective.
 It is essential for day-to-day productivity and long-term momentum.
 You must lift your team out of petty pre-occupations, menial conflicts and interpersonal tensions.
 Your team will pick up on the fact that you are their impartial, inspirational anchor with a higher vision.

 Accompanying the aforementioned emphasis on Purpose, the one thing that will boost team motivation, emotion and perceptions is when the team senses they are making daily progress in work worth doing.